jokonoo/Ecommerce-shop/README.md

 -Commenting news, editing, and deleting your comments -Adding items to cart and removing it
 -Adding opinions on items
--Filtering items by price and category
+-Checking your order on checkout page with selecting payment method, and shipping method -Filtering items by price and category
 -And a few more...
 ```